 “My automatic WhatsApp backup has been getting stuck at 99%.
 I’ve set up the backup to happen automatically every day and for the last 5 days; Google Drive has failed to complete the backup process.
 I have tried everything including restarting the device and switching Wi-Fi networks but nothing works.
 Does anyone know how I can fix this issue?”

-We recently received this question from one of our users who was frustrated at a WhatsApp Google Drive backup that keeps failing.
+We recently received this question from one of our users who was frustrated at a WhatsApp Google Drive backup that always gets stuck.
 While this problem may not be very common, it can happen and when it does, most people worry that they may never be able to back up their data.
 In this article, we address this issue and provide you with workable solutions that may be helpful.

 1. Suggestions from WhatsApp